Fireworks Wednesday: Plot

 Morteza offers Rouhi a ride home in exchange for accompanying him and Amirali to see the fireworks.
 He leaves the two for a while and meets with Simin in private, confirming that the two are indeed having an affair; to his dismay, though, Simin wants them to separate, as she does not want to break up the Samiei.
 Simin is harassed on the street and tears up at now being totally alone.
 Rouhi then sniffs Simin's perfume (she has previously scented her hand with Simin's perfume) and sees Morteza with Simin's distinctive musical lighter, realizing the truth.
 Later, while waiting for a ride home, Rouhi encounters Simin's ex-husband dropping off their daughter with Simin.
 Rouhi goes to tell Mozhdeh but then decides against it.
 Mozhdeh continues cleaning the apartment and spying on Simin while Rouhi gets a ride home.
 When quizzed by Morteza on why they lied, all an uncomfortable Rouhi can say is that Simin had been nice that day.
 Rouhi's fiance is impressed by the eyebrow job.
-Morteza tries to convince Simin's ex-husband to come inside, but they insist on sleeping in the car.
+Morteza tries to convince Simin's ex-husband to come inside, but he insists on sleeping in the car.
 Morteza sleeps alone while Mozhdeh sleeps with Amirali.